cleveland-youth-football/7824/content/Roosevelt Notes.md

 - I think you could have much closer and maybe scored if you CHOSE to be physical
 ##### The WORST Defensive play of the game!!!!
 - https://youtu.be/M0evu_gME44?t=3311
-- Jude WAY OUT OF POSITION instead of being ready at the snap
+- Jude WAY OUT OF POSITION instead of being ready at the snap; don't worry, walk after the fumble and kid waltzes into the end-zone as time expires, cool.
 - Terrible alignment and effort by Henry
 - Jojo looking back at the scoreboard at the snap of the ball; way out of position considering there were 3 WRs to the short side of the field; walking as #3 scores
 - Ball on the ground in the back field, no pressure; he picks it up and scores